 First Aid Training Tips – Managing Burns

 Burns are common injuries that vary in severity.
-The most severe burn is a third degree burn which requires immediate medical attention.
-Second degree burns are more sever than first degree burns as the depth of the burn is more significant.
-Burns can be complicated as they can be caused by electricity, radiation (sun), chemicals and heat.
+The most severe burn is a third-degree burn which requires immediate medical attention.
+Second-degree burns are more severe than first-degree burns as the depth of the burn is more significant.
+Burns can be complicated as they can be caused by electricity, radiation (sun), chemicals, and heat.
 This section will briefly outline how to manage burns on victims that are conscious.
 This section is for learning purposes only, enrol in workplace approved training programs to learn to recognize and manage severe burns.

 How to Manage Burns for a Conscious Victim

 1. Contact EMS if the situation requires it.
-Differentiating between burns that require medical attention and ones that do not is covered in workplace approved training courses.
+Differentiating between burns that require medical attention and ones that do not are covered in workplace-approved training courses.
 When in doubt contact EMS.

 2. Immediately cool the burn.
 You can do this by: